treinartz/markdown_test/README.md

 This is JSX, not HTML.
 JSX looks like HTML, but it is actually JavaScript syntax that React converts into function calls.

-Conceptually, React turns this into:

-React.createElement("button", {}, "Did you read it?")
+Conceptually, React turns this into:    React.createElement("button", {}, "Did you read it?")

-This means:
-The button is a React element
-React controls when it appears and updates
+This means:   The button is a React elemen  React controls when it appears and updates

 2️⃣ onClick={...} — Event binding
 onClick={...}